palantir/conjure-verification/README.md

     ```
     brew install rustup
     ```
-- Set up rustup to use the nightly toolchain by default (note: `stable` works too)
+- Set up rustup to use the stable toolchain by default (note: nightly's cargofmt output will be different)
     ```
     rustup default stable
     ```